Duplication of distal 14q

 info@rarechromo.org I www.rarechromo.org

-Unique is a charity that receives no government funding and relies solely on donations and grants.
+Unique is a charity that no government funding and relies solely on donations and grants.

 It is made up of funding and grants.
-If you are able, please donate through our website. www.rarechromo.org Thank you for your cooperation.
+If you are able, please receive through our website. www.rarechromo.org Thank you for your cooperation.

 This information guide is not a substitute for personal medical advice.
 Families should consult a medically qualified clinician regarding all matters related to genetic diagnosis, management, and health.
 Information about genetic changes is a very fast-moving field, and while the information in this guide is believed to be the best available at the time of publication, some facts may later change. there is.
 Unique does its best to stay abreast of changing information and review published guides as necessary.
 This guide was compiled by Unique and co-authored by Dr. Edmond Lemire, Head of Medical Genetics, Royal University Hospital, Saskatoon, Canada, and Marj, Professor of Reproductive Genetics, University of Warwick, UK. -Reviewed by Professor Halten BSc PhD MD FRCPath.